-Applicant's or Employee's Name (please print or type) Applicant's Number or Employee's Social Security Collector's Name Collector's Title OR SHOULD INITIAL IN THE SPACE TO THE LEFT FOLLOWING TON OF EACH STEP LISTED BELOW.
-1) Donor has been positively identified by use of a picture ID.
-Type of ID Used Identification Number 2) Donor has completed the Applicant Consent Form.
+Applicant's Name: 11 (please print or type) Applicant's Social Security Number: Collector's I Name: Collector's T Title: Collector s should initial in the space to the left following completion of each step listed below. l) Applicant has been positively identified by use of a picture ID.
+Type of ID Used: Type of ID Used: Identification Number: 2) Applicant has completed the Applicant Consent Form.
 3) Room where the urine specimen is to be collected has been checked and is private, secure, and free of foreign substance.
-4) A toilet blueing agent has been placed in the toilet bowl (to ensure there is no attempt to dilute the specimen with toilet water).
-5) Donor has removed all unnecessary outer garments (such as a coat or jacket).
-6) Donor has left all personal belongings (such as a purse or briefcase) outside the collection room.
-7) Donor has been instructed to wash and dry his/her hands while in the presence of the collector and prior to the screen.
-8) Donor has been provided with a new and/or unadulterated specimen collection container.
-9) Donor has been instructed about specimen volume requirements for urinalysis (60 ml / 2 oz)
+4) A toilet bluing agent has been placed in the toilet bowl (to ensure there is no Attempt to dilute the specimen with toilet water).
+5) Applicant has removed all unnecessary outer garments (such as a coat or jacket).
+6) Applicant has left all personal belongings (such as a purse or briefcase) outside the collection room.
+7) Applicant has been instructed to wash and dry his/her hands while in the presence of the collector and prior to the screen.
+8) Applicant has been provided with a new and/or unadulterated specimer collection container.
+9) Applicant has been instructed about specimen volume requirements for urinalysis (60 ml./2 oz.).